tovanhieu/tovanhieu/README.md

 I am a blog writer 👨‍💻 and a Lecturer 🧑‍🏫
 ----------------------------------

 I'm a self-motivated researcher who graduated from Hanoi University Of Science and Technology 😉.
 My major is Information and Communication Engineering.
 I have more than seven years experience in IT fields, deep-dive both in hardware and software developments.
-I'm passionate about cutting-edge technologies such as: Artificial Intelligence (AI) and Machine Learning (ML) 🤖, Cloud Computing ☁️,Security 🕵️.
+I'm passionate about cutting-edge technologies such as:Security 🕵️.
+Artificial Intelligence (AI) and Machine Learning (ML) 🤖, Cloud Computing ☁️.
 <br/>
 * 🌍 Currently, I'm living in Ha Long city, Vietnam, I'm doing research and teaching at MindX Technology Ha Long.
 * ✉️ You can contact me at [tovanhieu1996.hl@gmail.com](mailto:tovanhieu1996.hl@gmail.com)